CyVerse-learning-materials/ag2pi-intro-to-computation-workshop/_build_html/_sources/step2.rst.txt

 **4.** Open the |analyses_button| icon labeled "Analyses" to view your running analysis.

-    Look for your App Name.
+    Look for your App by Name.

     See the square icon with an arrow pointed up to the right?
-Click on that icon and a new tab will open.
+Click on that icon and a new browser tab will open.

     |analyses_window|

     Alternately, click the Bell icon in the upper right to see your notifications, you should see 'Access your running analysis here.' as an option.
-Click on that link and a new tab will open.
+Click on that link and a new browser tab will open.

 **5.** Having clicked on either of the hyperlinked icons in Step 4 should result in a new tab opening in your browser.

-   Your Discovery Environment Browser tab should still be open.
+   Your Discovery Environment Browser tab should still be open at ``https://de.cyverse.org/de/``

-   The new URL for the instance has changed from ``https://de.cyverse.org/de/`` to something like ``https://af7664685.cyverse.run/``.
+   The new URL for the App should be something like ``https://af7664685.cyverse.run/``.

-   This is a new instance is running a Virtual Machine for you on CyVerse cloud.

-   You can now begin working in your running instance.
+   Your app is now ready for you to begin work.

 **6.** Return to your Discovery Environment Browser tab.